catherinelee274/catherinelee274.github.io/_posts/2017-04-25-making-of-this-blog.md

 Later on I am planning to add square tiles of all the projects I've worked on.

 # Folder Organization
+If you want a certain page to have a certain name..
+Ex: if wanted some file called snowflake, make a folder called snowflake and name the index.html file anything and it will show up as ..../snowflake.html

 # Hosting with Services other than Github Pages